-The NRC currently has 24 staff members that assist staff in NRC public outreach programs, including the convening and facilitation of environmental conflict resolution processes and public meetings.
-The program uses outside contractors to teach general public meeting and facilitation skills.
+The NRC currently has approximately 24 staff members that assist staff in NRC public outreach programs, including the convening and facilitation of environmental conflict resolution processes and public meetings.
+The program uses outside contractors to teach internal NRC facilitators and other NRC employees general public meeting and facilitation skills.
 The objective of this program is to make NRC meetings more effective by developing a skilled cadre of facilitators throughout the NRC.

 In FY '07 NRC established a training course on the National Environmental Policy Act (NEPA) for environmental project managers and attorneys.
-The training course is offered several times a year at the NRC training center and includes classes on various subject areas.
+The training course has been offered several times a year at the NRC training center and includes classes on various subject areas.
 This fiscal year the course included a class on tribal consultation which included discussion of outreach, consultation and coordination with tribal governments.
-The course offered other classes on environmental conflict resolution, public meeting facilitation and public involvement for environmental justice.
+The course has also offered other classes on environmental conflict resolution, public meeting facilitation and public involvement for environmental justice.
 Trainers are from the Nicholas School of the Environment at Duke University and the NRC.
 The course syllabus was developed by the Nicholas trainers and NRC staff.